dystopiaxyz/Audits/README.md

 # Audits
 Go down to see my audit portfolio in public security competitions.
-Currently I'm trying to establish myself as a versatile auditor rather than focusing on a specialization because I genuinely enjoy working with unknown codebases and environments.

 **I'm completely open for private and full time engagements.**